 American University’s Name and Gender Identity tech pilot allows students on main campus with the option to change their names in many university systems without a legal name change.
 Reasons for doing so may include, but are not limited to, people who use nicknames of a legal name, people who use an anglicized name, or people who use a name that affirms their gender identity.
 This also allows students to select their personal pronouns and prefix.
-Note: During the pilot period in the Spring 2021 semester, only students on AU’s main campus will have chosen name update capabilities.
-The Chosen Name Working Group is moving forward in piloting these changes for WCL and faculty/staff, and will share further information once it is ready.

 Use these buttons to navigate resources on chosen name and pronouns: